trimstray/linux-hardening-checklist/README.md

 - **Rule:** Ensure `/home` located on separate partition. <img src="https://github.com/trimstray/working-template/blob/master/doc/img/low.png" alt="low">

-    **Rationale:**

-    > Filling up the `/home` partition does not result in the main filesystem crashing or being unable to update.
-You can also re-install at any time or make data retrieval easier in the case of a crash. `/home` could be mounted to give users their home directories, with all their data files.

 - **Rule:** Restrict `/home` partition mount options. <img src="https://github.com/trimstray/working-template/blob/master/doc/img/medium.png" alt="medium">

-    **Rationale:**

-    > Users can create shared directories and execute scripts.

     **Example:**